mattriley/agile-avatars/README.md

 ## stores

 Provides the _state stores_.
 State stores manage state changes and raise change events.
-State stores are created at [boot](#booting) time as defined in config.
+State stores are created at [compose](#composing) time as defined in config.

 #### Collaborators